ast-grep/ast-grep.github.io/website/guide/api-usage/wasm-api.md

 `initializeTreeSitter` initializes the shared runtime.
 `registerDynamicLanguage` loads language parsers.
 The remaining functions can be used after their language has been registered.
+Registration can be called again to add or update languages. `expandoChar` defaults to `$`; set another character for languages where `$` is valid syntax.

 ## Core Concepts